molinfo-vienna/NEAT/README.md

 3. What you get:

-- Model checkpoints (best validation loss and best validation validity) saved in a logs/NEAT/version_X/checkpoints folder, along with a copy of the configuration file.
+- Model checkpoints (best validation loss and best validation validity) saved in a `logs/NEAT/version_X/checkpoints` folder, along with a copy of the configuration file.
 The version_X folder's path should be used when loading the model's checkpoints for generating molecules or completing prefixes.

 # License

 This project is licensed under the MIT license.

+# Precomputed prefixes

+We recommend generating the prefixes from the GEOM-Drugs training set by executing the prefixes_from_geom.py script.
+This will ensure all files are placed in the necessary folders to smoothly reproduce our results.
+However, we also provide a copy of the SD file of all prefixes in the `prefixes` folder.